low-ghost/nerdtree-fugitive/README.md

 ######A plugin that adds git and vim-fugitive functionality to NERDtree

 Very straight forward implementation that uses the NERDTree menu api to make calls to vum-fugitive.
 This plugin requires both scrooloose/nerdtree at https://github.com/scrooloose/nerdtree and tpope/vim-fugitive, also on github.
+Though you could also open the file and perform vim-fugitive calls directly, I find it useful to view the directory structure and be able to perform git functions directly from a GUI menu, especially with the xuyuanp/nerdtree-git-plugin for visual markers.

 ###Installation
 Install it with Vundle by putting